 Ethylene oxide (EtO) at room temperature is a colorless flammable gas with a sweet odor.
 Commonly used in small doses as a sterilizing agent, the gas can damage DNA to effectively clean materials.
 Specifically, the medical device industry heavily relies on EtO to sterilize about 20 billion instruments per year.

 However, EtO is a human carcinogen, and exposure to the chemical may cause serious health issues.
-If you were exposed to high amounts of EtO, a tenacious workplace injury attorney could help you file a claim for any damages you have sustained.
+If you were exposed to high amounts of EtO, we could help you file a claim for any damages you have sustained.

 The Dangers of Being Exposed to Ethylene Oxide